digbyk/cv/README.md

-# CV #
+# Digby Knight - CV #

 ## Summary ##

 * Architect / consultant / developer with over 15 years experience in web and digital technologies.
 * Strong technical background, with excellent knowledge of all areas of the technology stack.
 Expert in web technology.
 * Over 20 years experience in asset management, across trading and portfolio accounting, fund services, distribution and corporate services.
 * Worked for a number of FTSE 100 companies, liaising with offices across the globe.

 ## Professional Experience ##